thiruboy1/mydevops/kubernetes/Kube Cheet Sheets.md

      kubectl get nodes -o wide    # gets node ip address

 # ReplcationSet Commands
+A ReplicaSet’s purpose is to maintain a stable set of replica Pods running at any given time.
+As such, it is often used to guarantee the availability of a specified number of identical Pods.However, a Deployment is a higher-level concept that manages ReplicaSets and provides declarative updates to Pods along with a lot of other useful features.
+Therefore, we recommend using Deployments instead of directly using ReplicaSets
+            apiVersion: apps/v1
+            kind: ReplicaSet
+            metadata:
+              name: frontend
+              labels:
+                app: guestbook
+                tier: frontend
+            spec:
+              # modify replicas according to your case
+              replicas: 3
+              selector:
+                matchLabels:
+                  tier: frontend
+              template:
+                metadata:
+                  labels:
+                    tier: frontend
+                spec:
+                  containers:
+                  - name: php-redis
+                    image: gcr.io/google_samples/gb-frontend:v3
       kubectl create -f replication.yml
       kubectl get replicaset
       kubectl get rs